About this webinar

 The data and information held by an organisation is often as much a function of its past funding and reporting requirements as it is of the work being done right now.
 As a result, many organisations are stuck in a cycle of endless tick boxes, constantly feeding the ‘data sausage machine’ as opposed to gathering and using data that actually helps them in their work.

 As our public services change, so do their data requirements.
 It is not possible to simply measure collaboration, co-production, prevention and personalisation, but it is important that evidence is captured through these processes so we can learn, improve and understand how they contribute to making the changes we hope for.

 In this webinar Ailsa makes the case for better use of qualitative data in public services and shares some practical approaches we have used with diverse organisations to integrate qualitative data into their systems and processes.

 Anyone working in public services with an interest in data and information and service improvement.

-This live webinar was held on 26th November 2019.
 Please sign up to our mailing list if you would like to receive notifications about future Matter of Focus webinars, events and insights.